data-mie/dbt-course/labs/lab4.md

 ## Lab 4: Window Functions, Calendar Spines, and Semi-Structured Data

+❗Remember to create a development branch `lab-4` at the beginning of the lab and at the end commit your changes to it and then merge the branch back to `main`.

 ### 1. Add a `days_since_last_order` column to the `orders` model.

 It's useful for analysis to know how many days had passed between an order and the prior order (for a given customer).